Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3EggRNG.md

 ## Step 2: Searching for a target PID & IV spread

 Open [PokéFinder](https://github.com/Admiral-Fish/PokeFinder) and select the `Egg` option from the Gen 3 tab.
 In the new window, select the `Emerald` tab and make sure to select the respective profile for your game and specific save.<br>
 Now you need to fill in or specify all the relevant fields in the `RNG Info`, `Settings` & `Filters` sections.
-Currently in for Emerald in PokéFinder, you need to search for the PID and IVs separately.<br>
+Currently for Emerald in PokéFinder, you need to search for the PID and IVs separately.<br>
 We shall start with the `PID` search first, so configure the window as such:
 - **RNG Info**:
   - **Held Advances**: Enter the starting `Advances` value in the first box, and the maximum number of advances you're willing to wait for the Egg generation (usually 50000 is more than enough).